 Joe Pye weed has great benefits for you in your garden.
 It can increase the beauty of your garden in the following aspects.

 Attracts birds and Butterflies

 The large cluster and tubular flowers of this special plant are important natural food sources for bees, butterflies, and many other beautiful creatures.
 You can easily see the butterfly species like skippers, fritillaries, and swallowtails in your garden by planting the Joe Pye Weed in your garden.
 Especially, you can observe the hummingbirds sipping nectar from the flowers.
-These types of plants also good to provide shelter, cover, and protection to the birds.
+These types of plants are also good to provide shelter, cover, and protection to the birds.

-Joe Pye Weeds is native to North America.
+Joe Pye Weeds is native to North America

 Joe Pye Weed is a native plant of North America and a more efficient and eco-friendly choice.
 It can easily evolve with your local climate and conditions.
 All the native wildflowers are important food sources for the local birds and insects.
 Moreover, the native plants don’t need a lot of weeding, watering, and fertilizing like cultivated counterparts.